Detecting Brain Aneurysm

 A ruptured brain aneurysm can bleed into your brain, resulting in a hemorrhagic stroke.
 If it bleeds into the space around your brain, it is called a subarachnoid hemorrhage.

-Our Dignity Health Central Coast doctors know that either a hemorrhagic stroke or a subarachnoid hemorrhage can lead to permanent brain damage, permanent nerve damage, or death.
+Our Dignity Health St. John's doctors know that either a hemorrhagic stroke or a subarachnoid hemorrhage can lead to permanent brain damage, permanent nerve damage, or death.
 Our doctors provide personal care in an emergency setting.
 Treatment for a brain aneurysm that has ruptured is focused on stopping the bleeding into the brain and preventing further brain damage.